The Numbers Speak: LinkedIn as a B2B Performance Driver

 Integrating a Content Strategy into Your Digital Prospecting

-To attract prospects on LinkedIn, it is not enough to publish randomly.
-A structured content strategy, aligned with your offering and your personas, is essential.
-It allows you to reach decision-makers at the right time with the right formats: educational posts, study shares, client testimonials, and explainer videos.
+Publishing randomly on LinkedIn doesn’t attract prospects.
+A structured content strategy, matched to your offering and your personas, is what gets you in front of decision-makers at the right time with formats that actually get read: educational posts, case studies, client testimonials, short explainer videos.

 LinkedIn at the Heart of B2B Prospecting in 2026

 LinkedIn is the third step in the Deep Search enrichment cascade from Rodz.
-After SIRENE verification and Google Maps, LinkedIn helps identify the right contact, verify their current position, and retrieve their professional email.
-This cascade approach achieves a precision of 80 to 85%.
-But LinkedIn also serves as a signal source: job changes, posts about business challenges, and team growth.
-These events are part of the 108 signal types detected by Rodz.
+After SIRENE verification and Google Maps, LinkedIn identifies the right contact, confirms their current role, and retrieves their professional email.
+That cascade reaches a precision of 80 to 85%.
+LinkedIn also works as a signal source in its own right: role changes, posts about business challenges, team growth.
+These events feed into the 108 distinct real-time intent signals that Rodz produces.

-To leverage these LinkedIn signals via the API, check out our guides on social signals (mentions, reactions, engagement) and social content (LinkedIn posts, job listings).
+To use these LinkedIn signals via the API, the guides on social signals (mentions, reactions, engagement) and social content (LinkedIn posts, job listings) cover the setup in detail.

 Frequently Asked Questions